BlakeRhodes/NeoArcadia/Priests.md

 # Skills

 Priest measure their faith in Access Tokens.
 These can be used to procedurally generate miracles that call into the Noosphere for the will of Linus to change reality.
 Priest begin with a max of 2 access tokens.
-These are renewed at the beginning of turn.
+One is stored at the beginning of turn.

 - Trained Healer - PP Cost 1
  - Spend an access token to restore 1d6 HP or 1 SP